Feedback - From Slack to Discord - 13 months later

 Of course, you can also turn on your camera while sharing your screen.
 Since we use Discord, we feel that our team meetings are smooth and very intuitive.

 The Qovery community call is a monthly call where our team shares product updates, discusses upcoming features, makes cool demos, and answers community questions.
 This is a live and interactive meeting between the team and our users.
 For this event, we use a voice channel where all attendees jump in and interact.
-Discord is quite innovative here because they even launched a new feature called "stage channel" that mimics how a stage behaves on an event.
+Discord is quite innovative here because they even launched a new "stage channel" feature that mimics how a stage behaves on an event.
 If you are familiar with Twitter Spaces and Clubhouse, then "Stage Channel" is similar.

 Let's face it, no thread conversation on Discord is painful.
 If you are familiar with Slack, thread conversation is perfect for grouping related messages into a sub conversation.
-Limiting the number of notifications that will probably not get the interest of everyone.
+Limiting the number of notifications will probably not get the interest of everyone.
 It's a combination of public and private chat.
 At Qovery, because there is no thread conversation, the rule is if we have a long discussion, we use the emoji 🤙 to signal that we are better to continue the conversation into a voice channel.
 I hope the Discord team will consider adding the thread feature.
 Thousands of users are requesting it.

 At Qovery, we use 3 different communication channels with our users.